 \section{{\bf Exotic matter below the Tev}}

-Several properties of the new heavy states are fixed from the conditions and results stated in the previous sections.
-We now turn to show how they point to their masses being around the TeV and their couplings to the known quarks and leptons being exotic.
+Several properties of the new heavy states are fixed from the conditions and results stated in the previous section.
+We now turn to show how they their masses could be around the TeV and their couplings to the known quarks and leptons exotic.
 For this sake we impose approximate gauge coupling unification and ask the discrete symmetry to forbid the heavy states to mix to SM ones in the mass matrices but without making them stable.
 In this sense, the new matter hold exotic baryon and lepton numbers.
-We also simplify the analysis by considering more generic cases and skipping more peculiar issues since our aim is to define a series of robust benchmark models.
+We also simplify the analysis by considering more generic cases and skipping more peculiar issues since our aim is to define a robust benchmark model.